 - 5.2.1 Introduction

 - 5.2.2 Objectives

 - 5.2.3 Critical Analysis of the Short Story "The Dog of Tithwal"

 - 5.2.3.1 The Story as an allegory

 - 5.2.3.2 Boundaries extended to animals

 - 5.2.3.3 The Question of Identity.

 - 5.2.3.4 The Partition

 - 5.2.3.5 Tension and foreshadowing

-- 5.2.4 Multiple Choice Questions
+- 5.2.4 Multiple Choice Questions (MCQs)

-- 5.2.5 Answers to Multiple Choice Questions
+- 5.2.5 Answer Key (MCQs)

 - 5.2.6 Examination Oriented Questions

 - 5.2.7 Let Us Sum Up

 - 5.2.8 Suggested Reading

-The Section introduces learners to the bitter hostility that grew between Indian and Pakistan after the partition.
+The section introduces learners to the bitter hostility that grew between Indian and Pakistan after the partition.
 The situation of the people is confused and disrupted as they are unable to comprehend which country they actually belong to.
-This idea is built in the short Story "The Dog of Tithwal" by Saadat Hasan Manto.
-The section brings in a critical analysis of the short story with other narrative and historical structures connected with it.
+This idea is built in the short story "The Dog of Tithwal" by Saadat Hasan Manto.
+The section focuses on a critical analysis of the short story with other narrative and historical structures connected with it.

-The objective of this lesson is to acquaint the learners with the subject matter of the short story "The Dog of Tithwal".
+The objective of this lesson is to acquaint the learner with the subject matter of the short story "The Dog of Tithwal".